gatanu/wasm-golang-inline/README.md

 [Known issue Atomics.waitAsync](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/waitAsync)

 # TODO
+- [] Replace the use of Atomics.waitAsync(), with something more portable
 - [] If an error occurs in the golang function when called from Javascript generate an idiomatic error (exception?).
 - [] Add an example to manipulate the DOM from golang